thecoshman/thecoshman.github.com/_posts/rest/2013-12-02-VerbsNounsAdjectives.markdown

 ## Let's talk HTTP

 I have said in previous articles how REST should not automatically imply HTTP; for this article at least, I will concede that REST is in-fact almost always implemented over HTTP.
-And whilst I am getting these confession out of the way, adjectives are not a part of this article.
+Whilst I am getting these confession out of the way, adjectives are not a part of this article.
 This article is going to look at the 'verbs' of HTTP, otherwise known as the 'methods'.
 The nouns are just the resources that a user calls methods on.
 A HTTP request contains a verb for what they want to do along with a URI to say on what noun you want to do this action.

 HTTP1.0 got the ball rolling with three methods; GET, POST and HEAD.
 HTTP1.1 introduced five more; OPTIONS, PUT, DELETE, TRACE and CONNECT.
-That's it, as far as [RFC2616](http://tools.ietf.org/html/rfc2616) is concerned there are only eight types of request to make all the magic work.
+That's it: as far as [RFC2616](http://tools.ietf.org/html/rfc2616) is concerned there are only eight types of request to make all the magic work.
 Well, not exactly, as the protocol does allow for a server to accept other methods.
 It also fails to cater for what I would consider a rather 'normal' task, but I will leave you in suspense about this until later.